Carrington V.C. (play): Adaptations

 In 1954, the play was adapted for the screen by John Hunter, under the direction of Anthony Asquith and producer Teddy Baird.
 The film was released into theatres by Kingsley-International Pictures in 1955 and starred David Niven and Margaret Leighton.

 In 1957, the play was adapted for radio and broadcast as part of the BBC's long-running Saturday Night Theatre series, with Howard Marion-Crawford as Major Carrington.

+The play was adapted for television starring Richard Todd in 1959.